Legal Scholars Doubt Trump Can End Birthright Citizenship With An Order

 "We've got this notion that just kind of developed over the last 40 or 50 years that is completely without any sort of legal authority," said John Eastman, a constitutional law professor at Chapman University and a senior fellow at the Claremont Institute.

-"I've been debating folks like this for more than a decade, and they claim that the 14th Amendment's been misinterpreted," Stock said.
-"And now they've got a president in office who apparently was fixated on this as well."

-President Trump's critics say the proposal's timing — just a week before the midterm elections — suggest that it's intended to motivate his political base.
+Trump's critics say the proposal's timing — just a week before the midterm elections — suggests that it is intended to motivate his political base.

 "This is about getting the base worked up before the midterms," Hamlin said.
 "He may not ever even issue the executive order that he floated in the Axios interview."